 There are many corporations nearby.
 This is the community closest to Chevron, Vertigo Software, Nutiva, Sangamo Bio Sciences, Parker-Hannifin Veriflo, Black Diamond Video, and more.
-It’s three exits on Fwy 580 from the planned Lawrence Berkeley National Lab.
-Pixar and Industrial Light and Magic are less than a half hour away.
+It’s three exits on Fwy 580 from the UC Richmond Field Station.
+Pixar is less than a half-hour away.

 Easily accessible hospitals are Kaiser Richmond, Kaiser San Rafael, Kaiser Pinole, Marin General, Alta Bates, and Children’s.